 Moreover, if you don’t see anything in your basement, then chances are that the has water started pooling up in the foundation instead.
 This causes further damage to the brickwork, walls, and driveways.

 A leaky roof may not seem like a huge issue capable of flooding your home, but it can be a menace to your floor and ceilings.
-Multiple leaks, especially the big ones can create a murky stink in rooms, along with flooding, so you should make the repairs promptly.
-These expenses could be covered by your insurance company.
+Multiple leaks, especially the big ones, can create a murky stink in rooms and flooding, so you should promptly make the repairs.
+Your insurance company could cover these expenses.

 Another significant contributor to home flooding is a faulty drainage system.
 That’s because broken drains expose the fixtures, walls, and flooring to flood damage.
 This can be prevented by waterproofing the foundation of the home properly during construction.